midzer/beerbase/content/breweries/fifty-fifty-brewing-co/base-camp-golden-ale.md

 srm: 0
 upc: 0
 ---
 The lightest of FiftyFifty's ales, Base Camp is a thirst quenching delight.
 Pale straw to light gold in color, this beer has a mild malt flavor combined with light bitterness and hop flavor.
 This beer finishes dry and is very light and refreshing on the palate.
-Base Camp is a \session beer\"
+Base Camp is a session beer"